Native American Ownership and Governance of Natural Resources

 Indian Reorganization Act of 1934

 The Allotment Era ended with the Indian Reorganization Act of 1934 (IRA).
-This act ended the policy of allotment and authorized the Secretary of the Interior to restore remaining (unallotted) surplus lands to tribal ownership.
+This act ended the policy of allotment.
+It also authorized the Secretary of the Interior to restore remaining (unallotted) surplus lands to tribal ownership.
 It also incentivized tribes to adopt U.S.-style governments and constitutions.
 Most federally recognized tribes are organized under the IRA.
 While the impact of the IRA varied by tribe, it marked a shift towards the promotion of tribal self-government.
-This change undergirds the modern extractive industries policy for tribes in the United States.
+This change supports the modern extractive industries policy for tribes in the United States.

 Indian Mineral Leasing Act of 1938

 The Indian Mineral Leasing Act of 1938 (IMLA) increased the amount of control tribes have over extraction on their land.
 Under IMLA, leases for extraction on tribal lands required tribal consent.
 This remains true today.
 It also requires the approval of the Secretary of the Interior.
 Yet, under IMLA, tribes could not negotiate leases, influence operations, cancel leases, or set rates for leases.

 Indian Mineral Development Act of 1982

-The Indian Mineral Development Act of 1982 (IMDA) increased Native American self-governance concerning extraction.
-With IMDA, tribes and individuals gained the right to negotiate their own “mineral development agreements” (MDAs) with companies.
-These agreements could cover the full range of the extraction process, from exploration to processing.
-They can contain stipulations as to employment of tribal members or subcontracting to tribally-owned entities.
-An individual Native American can include their mineral interests in a tribally-negotiated mineral development agreement.
-The federal government may assist in the negotiations of MDAs when requested by the tribe.
+The Indian Mineral Development Act of 1982 (IMDA) increased Native American self-governance on extraction.
+Tribes and individuals gained the right to negotiate their own “mineral development agreements” (MDAs) with companies.
+These agreements could cover the full range of the extraction process.
+MDAs include terms on the employment of tribal members or subcontracting to entities owned by tribes.
+An individual Native American can include their mineral interests in a tribally-negotiated MDA.
+When requested by a tribe, the federal government may assist in the negotiations of MDAs.
 The Secretary of the Interior must still approve MDAs as in the best interest of the tribe.

 Indian Tribal Energy Development and Self-Determination Act of 2005